 5. Reconciliation as Settlement Leverage

 Once you’ve documented a reconciliation refusal, you have evidence the funder is treating the MCA as a fixed-payment loan.
 That evidence drives settlement discussions in two ways.
 First, it creates regulatory exposure (state AGs and the FTC have brought cases on similar fact patterns).
-Second, it creates a usury reclassification argument that, if successful, could void the entire balance.
+Second, it can support a usury reclassification argument; whether such an argument would succeed for a specific contract is a legal question only a licensed attorney can assess.

 Settlement discussions with documented reconciliation refusals typically resolve 10 to 20 cents on the dollar below comparable cases without the refusal evidence.
 The funder is paying to make the usury argument go away.